Public Interest Journalism funded through NZ On Air

 Trained by her older sister and Olympic Champion shot putter, Dame Valerie Adams, Lisa is aware of the pressure to perform well but says she doesn’t let it affect her.

 “I sit with it and acknowledge it, but I don’t put everything on that like ‘oh man I really need to do this to please these people’.
 No!
-It’s an individual sport so I don’t take notice of it,” Lisa shares.
+It’s an individual sport so I don’t take notice of it, a personal sentiment shared in sports news.

 “I have my own wants and how I want to perform and compete so yeah, I always compete like I’m competing against myself.
 I don’t dwell too much on the pressure from others.”